“It’s A Hard-Knock Life And Decision” – Our Next MSCA Art Show At GCT Is “The Funny Pages”

 We hope someone will be able to jump on board to submit design ideas by the April 2, 2024, dinner gathering for “The Funny Pages” advertising (posters, post cards, digital press release, etc.).

-As a hard MUST, the deadline for art will be the Tuesday, December 3, 2024, dinner gathering.
-Installation of the show will happen prior to the December 6 opening of Annie, Jr.
+As a hard MUST, the deadline for art will be the Tuesday, November 5th, 2024, dinner gathering.
+Installation of the show will happen prior to the December 6 opening of Annie, Jr. The art show will be up through the first of January.

 Many, many thanks to our fantastic friends at Germantown Community Theater!!Stay ‘tooned for more information!!